a3bd2lra7man/m7_db/README.md

 # m7db

-A Simple Package that helps to deal with sqlite in simple way it's mean purpose to gives an abstract DAO class that provides the four CRUD operation plus common other transaction and remove redundant code that's we repeated in ever project
+A Simple Package that helps to deal with sqlite in simple way

+it's mean purpose to gives an abstract DAO class that provides the four CRUD operation plus common other transaction

+and remove redundant code that's we repeated in every project

 ## Whats will you get in the end

 ```dart